man-group/notebooker/README.md

 ## View the output of notebooks as static HTML
 ![Screenshot of some notebook results](docs/images/nbkr_results.png)

-## All reports accessible on the home screen, regardless of how they were executed
+## All results are accessible from the home page
 ![Screenshot of Executing a notebook](docs/images/nbkr_homepage.png)